DJ Eddie F | |

 Past Member Of: | Heavy D & The Boyz |

 Edward Ferrell is an American record producer, DJ, songwriter, and record executive.
-With business partner Heavy D, he formed the new jack swing group Heavy D and the Boyz in 1985, for which he served as the de facto producer and DJ.[1]
-The group signed with the New York City-based record label Uptown Records and released seven studio albums to commercial success.
-He served as Vice President of A&R for LaFace Records from to 1993 to 1995, as well as for Motown from 1995 to 1997, and Executive Consultant for Def Jam Recordings from 2005 to 2007.
-In 1989, he founded the record label Untouchables Entertainment, through which he discovered and signed R&B singer Donell Jones.[2]
+With business partner Heavy D, he formed the hip hop group Heavy D and the Boyz in 1985, for which he served as the de facto producer and DJ.[1]
+The group signed with Uptown Records to release seven commercially successful studio albums.
+He served as Vice President of A&R of LaFace Records from to 1993 to 1995, Executive Vice President of Motown from 1995 to 1997, and Executive Consultant to chairman L.A.
+Reid of Def Jam Recordings from 2005 to 2007.
+He also founded the record label Untouchables Entertainment Group, through which he discovered and signed R&B singer Donell Jones.[2]

-Based in Mount Vernon, New York, Edward Ferrell first became known professionally as the co-founder and member of the new jack swing group Heavy D & the Boyz in the late 1980s.
+Based in Mount Vernon, New York, Edward Ferrell first became known professionally as the co-founder and member of the Hip Hop / Rap group Heavy D & the Boyz in the late 1980s.
 As the group was signed to Uptown Records, he made his initial entry into production for his involvement on the two debut singles from the label, "Uptown Is Kicking It" and "Mr Big Stuff;" the latter of which was included on the label's breakout project, the gold-certified Heavy D & the Boyz debut album, Living Large (1987).
 Ferrell served as the DJ and produced each of the groups subsequent releases.
 Meanwhile, he was credited with his affiliation with much of the talent coming out of the Mt.
 Vernon area, including Al B. Sure!, Dave "Jam" Hall, Kenny Smoove, as well as Sean "Diddy" Combs, who lived with Ferrell in his home studio loft for a while during the early stages of his Uptown Records intern career.
 Prior, in the late 1980s, he founded the record label Untouchables Entertainment.[3]

 By the early 90s, Ferrell had discovered the rap duo Pete Rock & CL Smooth and R&B trio Intro.
 In 1990, he composed the theme song music for the Fox television series In Living Color starring then-upcoming comedians Jamie Foxx, Jim Carrey, Marlon Wayans and Jennifer Lopez.
 By the mid-90s, he had held the title of Vice President of A&R for LaFace Records, reporting to co-owner and founder L.A.
 Reid, and was responsible for assisting Reid in managing its talent roster which included Usher, OutKast, TLC, Goodie Mob, Organized Noize, and Toni Braxton.
 He would also serve as A&R for the Grammy Award-winning album of The Tony Rich Project, Words (1996).